Our Community - Our Future

 • It helps students plug gaps in their knowledge and make rapid progress

-• It supports making friends and creating long-lasting bonds
+• It supports making friends, social skills and mutual respect

-• It provides additional support for those who are scared about being in such a big school.
+• It provides additional support for those who are anxious about being in such a big school.

-• It provides key members of staff that students can rely on
+• It provides key members of staff whom students can rely on

 • It helps reduce behaviour issues and improve attendance